emschu/oerc/README.md

 ```

 ## Angular example frontend
 Located in `oer-example-client`.
-To use it, use the following commands:
+Basically it contains a timeline with all channels and program entry data on it.
+If you want to have a look, use the following commands:
 ```bash
 $ npm install
 $ npm run start